processing/p5.js-compatibility/README.md

 Step 3: If your 1.x sketch does not run with p5.js 2.0, you have two options:

 * Update your code to match 2.0
-* or include a compatibility add-on library ([this will also be possible in the p.js Editor](https://github.com/processing/p5.js-web-editor/pull/3334) once the new release is live.
+* or include a compatibility add-on library (also possible in the p5.js Editor once the new release is live.)

 # Changes to make if your sketch includes…